 Amur catfish is the largest species of freshwater fish native to Eastern Asia and Japan.
 They live in the Amur River and its tributaries, as well as other rivers, lakes, pools, and marshes around the world.
 Amur catfish are capable predators that feed on smaller fishes and crustaceans such as crayfish, shrimp, prawns, crabs, and eel.

-They have a flattened head and bottom gills that allow them to take in larger prey, while their tail fins help them to pursue faster prey.
-They are also one of the few species that can raise their eyes above water, giving them superior vision and allowing them to look upwards when hunting or observing other objects.
+They have flattened heads and bottom gills that allow them to take in larger prey, while their tail fins help them to pursue faster prey.
+They are also one of the few species that can raise their eyes above water, giving them superior vision and allowing them to look upward when hunting or observing other objects.
 The Amur catfish can grow up to 850 cm (2.49 ft) long and weigh up to 150 kg (331 lb).

 Physical Characteristics of amur catfish

 The Amur catfish has a flattened head, a snake-like body, and small fins on its tail.
 Although the back of an amur catfish appears to be brown with dark spots, it can confuse people who have never seen this species before.

 A closer look may reveal that the dark spots are violet or white.
 Their eyes, which can be protruded out of the water, are located on top of the head, and the mouth is located at the tip of the upper jaw.

 Breeding occurs during the summertime from May to June.
 During this time, the female lays eggs in a nest that has been made by the male.
 After around two days, a newly hatched amur catfish will appear.
 Their breeding system is natural.